-To make work systematic and convenient for use, each team has its own sections:
+To make work systematic and convenient for use, each team has its own tools:

-- Monitoring system for a product team and analytics;
+- Monitoring system for a product team and analysts;

-- Conversion and install growth: ASO tools for ASO specialists and marketing managers;
+- Mobile app conversion rate growth: ASO tools for ASO specialists and marketing managers;

 1. Competitive product

 Monitoring system helps the team be aware of what is happening with the app.
-The notifications about users rankings, complaints, and rating updates from the previous releases or conversion rate growth after the latest graphic upgrade will go straight on a Slack, Discord or AppFollow profile.
+The notifications about app rankings changes, user complaints, or rating updates after the release or conversion rate growth after the latest graphic upgrade will go straight on a Slack or Discord channel, or AppFollow account.

 How to Work

 - Gather all data in one place.
-Updates, ratings, rankings, reviews, information on getting featured, and installs — now you can estimate everything with this product.
-You can also get app store data and analytics services from App Store, Google Play, Mac App Store, Amazon Appstore and Microsoft (e.g, smartwatch, smartphones, Xbox games or HoloLens);
+Updates, ratings, rankings, reviews, information on getting featured, and installs — now you can monitor and estimate everything.
+You can also get app store data from App Store, Google Play, Mac App Store, Amazon Appstore and Microsoft (e.g, smartwatch, smartphones, Xbox games or HoloLens);

 - Analyze data using a single format.
-All stores use their own estimating metric system: views, conversion, keywords positions, installs, etc. It takes a lot of time and effort to make them even and analyze.
+All stores use their own estimating metric systems: views, conversion rates, keywords positions, installs, etc. It takes a lot of time and effort to make them even and analyze.
 AppFollow already receives data in one single format, and now you can go straight to the analysis.

 4. Learn more about customers’ needs.
 Check where they are from, what they talk about, and what they think of the app.
 Very often users write what features they would like to see in a product.
 So, keep an eye on the reviews and fill up your backlog.

 5. Keep an eye on your competitors.
 Competitors are the best sources of inspiration.
-Check out what they change to develop their products.
-Examine how they change the texts, icons, screenshots, what updates release, and how they communicate with the users.
-This will help you to learn more about your own product.
+Check out what they change in their products and app store optimization.
+Examine how they change the texts, icons, screenshots, what updates release, and how they communicate with the users to learn how to improve your own product.